telerik/fiddler-everywhere-docs/installation-and-setup/trust-certificate-configuration.md

 ## Manually Export and Install the Trust Certificate

-Sometimes the automatic installation of the trust certificate might fail due to security restrictions, compatibility issues, limited read/write rights, corporate policies, etc. In that case, the Fiddler Everywhere application presents an error message that notifies the user that the certificate installation has failed.
+The automatic installation of the trust certificate can fail due to security restrictions, compatibility issues, limited read/write rights, corporate policies, etc. In that case, the Fiddler Everywhere application presents an error message that notifies the user that the certificate installation has failed.
 You can export the Fiddler certificate and install it to solve similar issues manually.

 1. Start Fiddler Everywhere and go to **Settings** > **HTTPS** > **Advanced Settings**.

-1. Choose the appropriate certificate format (**DER/Binary**, **PEM/ASCII**, and **PKCS 12**) and click the **Export Root Certificate** button.
+1. Choose the proper certificate format (**DER/Binary**, **PEM/ASCII**, and **PKCS 12**) and click the **Export Root Certificate** button.
 The export option will export the certificate to a root folder called **Desktop**, so ensure that such a folder exists in your file system.

-1. Add the exported certificate to the desired certificate manager (e.g., on [Linux]({%slug how-to-install-fiddler-root-certificate-in-firefox-on-linux%}), [macOS]({%slug how-to-install-fiddler-root-certificate-on-mac-os%}), custom application, etc.).
+1. Add the exported certificate to the desired certificate manager (for example, on [Linux]({%slug how-to-install-fiddler-root-certificate-in-firefox-on-linux%}), [macOS]({%slug how-to-install-fiddler-root-certificate-on-mac-os%}), custom application, etc.).

 1. Enable capturing the HTTPS traffic by selecting the **Capture HTTPS traffic** checkbox.
 Click **Save**.